-- 1. The Cooperative Banks must maintain adequate liquid resources, margin, properly scrutiny of loans and should try to qualitative improvement to the staff. - 2.
+- 1. The Cooperative Banks must maintain adequate liquid resources, margin, proper scrutiny of loans and should strive for qualitative improvement of the staff. - 2.
 The Cooperative Banks should try to increase their deposits by opening branches in business areas, improve the services to their clients, introduce different types of deposit schemes and offer competitive rates of interest. - 3.
 Cooperative Banks should change their loan policies on the basis of crop loan systems. - 4.
-Cooperative Banks should try to co-ordinate between the Board Management, Members, Depositors and Employees of bank. - 5.
-Accountability and transparency need to be brought in the implantation of the schemes.
+Cooperative Banks should try to co-ordinate between the Board of Management, Members, Depositors and Employees of bank. - 5.
+Accountability and transparency need to be brought in the implementation of the schemes.